MarconiS/starter-academic/content/en/authors/admin/_index.md

 superuser: true
 role: Post-Doc at University of Florida
 organizations:
-- name: School of Forest Resources and Conservation
+- name: School of Forest, Fisheries, and Geomatics Sciences
   url: http://sfrc.ufl.edu
 bio: My research focuses on AI for forest cross-scale ecology and conservation
 interests: